 - Sauté the onion and cabbage in either some water or a tiny amount of olive oil.
 Once the cabbage and onion has softened (5-7 minutes), add in the carrot and sauté a few minutes longer.
 Remove from heat when the sauteing is complete.

 - Assemble the pizza by spreading the crust with either the teriyaki sauce or Thai peanut sauce.
-I used the teriyaki sauce and added in some PB2 to make my own peanut sauce since my daughter is not a fan of spicy food.

 - Top the crust and peanut sauce with the cabbage, onion, and carrot mixture.